trimethylpentan/sensorsystem/documentation/technical-documentation.md

 ![How to connect the sensor](./images/connection.png)

 The communication with this device is possible via the I²C-protocol.
-To use this, you need to install the i2c-tools, which are preinstalled on the rasperry pi.
+To use this, you need to install the i2c-tools, which are pre-installed on the rasperry pi.
 `sudo apt install i2c-tools`

 The BME280 is reachable at register `0x76`.
 To test if the sensor is correctly plugged in, you can use the command `sudo i2cdump -y 1 0x76`, which will show all register values in any successful case.

 To enable the actual measurement, it is needed to write to the config registers.
 The following setup will enable oversampling

 |register|value|effect|
 |--------|-----|------|